 Unlike traditional 1X2 betting where a draw returns your stake as a loss, Asian Handicaps use goal advantages/disadvantages to make matches more competitive.
 When used correctly, Asian Handicaps can offer better value and more interesting betting opportunities than standard markets.

-This comprehensive guide will demystify Asian Handicap betting, explaining whole goal, half goal, and quarter goal handicaps with clear examples, when to use each type, how to calculate returns, and strategies for profitable handicap betting.
+Below you will find whole goal, half goal, and quarter goal handicaps broken down with clear examples, return calculations, and strategies for profitable handicap betting.

 What is Asian Handicap Betting?